 The reason you need to mount both the handle and LCD bracket above the white line can be seen in the image below.
 When you rotate the handle there needs to be enough clearance between the handle and the collar with ratchet (below the white line).
 Otherwise, if not setup with appropriate spacing the parts will bump into each other when you're filming.

-Sony 1-Hand Remote (for 2019 users only)
+1-Hand Remote

-Sony One-Handed Remote Installation
+One-Handed Remote Installation

 Included items: